 Workers’ compensation insurance is required in almost every state for occupational therapy businesses that have employees.
 It can cover medical costs for work-related injuries.

-Professional liability insurance, also called occupational therapy malpractice insurance, can cover legal expenses if a therapist is sued for unsatisfactory work, such as failure to teach a patient how to use a prosthetic.
+This policy is also called occupational therapy malpractice insurance.
+It covers legal expenses for work mistakes, such as failure to teach a patient how to use a prosthetic correctly.

 Occupational therapists employ therapeutic activities to treat patients with mental, physical, and developmental conditions.
 Even in the safest therapy practice, accidents happen.
 Occupational therapist insurance can cover the cost of client lawsuits, injuries, and other common risks.